subratcall/msdataworkshop/README.md

    - Create 2 atps pdbs named `inventorydb` and `orderdb` (for order and all other services)
         - If the pdbs are not named `inventorydb` and `orderdb` the deployment yamls in the examples will need to be modified to use the names given.
         - https://docs.oracle.com/en/cloud/paas/autonomous-data-warehouse-cloud/tutorial-getting-started-autonomous-db/index.html
-        - note the ocid, compartmentId, name, and admin pw of the databases
+        - Note the ocid, compartmentId, name, and admin pw of the databases
-        - download the wallet (connection info) and note the wallet password (this is optional depending on setup - todo elaborate)
+        - Download the wallet (connection info) and note the wallet password (this is optional depending on setup - todo elaborate)
    - Enter cloud shell and issue command to export kubeconfig for the OKE cluster created
-        - related blog with quick instructions here: https://blogs.oracle.com/cloud-infrastructure/announcing-oracle-cloud-shell
+        - Related blog with quick instructions here: https://blogs.oracle.com/cloud-infrastructure/announcing-oracle-cloud-shell
         - Verify OKE access using command such as `kubectl get pods --all-namespaces`
+        - Create `datademo` namespace using command `kubectl create ns datademo`

 Task 2 (create github account and build microservice image)